Charging station

-A charging station, also known as a charge point or electric vehicle supply equipment (EVSE), is a piece of equipment that supplies electrical power for charging plug-in electric vehicles (including electric cars, electric trucks, electric buses, neighborhood electric vehicles, and plug-in hybrids).
+A charging station, also known as a charge point, chargepoint, or electric vehicle supply equipment (EVSE), is a power supply device that supplies electrical power for recharging the on-board battery packs of plug-in electric vehicles (including battery electric vehicles, electric trucks, electric buses, neighborhood electric vehicles, and plug-in hybrid vehicles).

-There are two main types: AC charging stations and DC charging stations.
-Batteries can only be charged with direct current (DC) electric power, while most electricity is delivered from the power grid as alternating current (AC).
-For this reason, most electric vehicles have a built-in AC-to-DC converter, commonly known as the "onboard charger".
-At an AC charging station, AC power from the grid is supplied to this onboard charger, which produces DC power to charge the battery.
-DC chargers facilitate higher power charging (which requires much larger AC-to-DC converters) by building the converter into the charging station instead of the vehicle to avoid size and weight restrictions.
-The station then supplies DC power to the vehicle directly, bypassing the onboard converter.
-Most fully electric car models can accept both AC and DC power.
+There are two main types of EV chargers: alternating current (AC) charging stations and direct current (DC) charging stations.
+Electric vehicle batteries can only be charged by direct current electricity, while most mains electricity is delivered from the power grid as alternating current.
+For this reason, most electric vehicles have a built-in AC-to-DC converter commonly known as the "on-board charger" (OBC).
+At an AC charging station, AC power from the grid is supplied to this onboard charger, which converts it into DC power to recharge the battery.
+DC chargers provide higher-power charging (which requires much larger AC-to-DC converters) by building the converter into the charging station to avoid size, weight and cost restrictions inside vehicles.
+The station then directly supplies DC power to the vehicle, bypassing the onboard converter.
+Most modern electric vehicles can accept both AC and DC power.

-Charging stations provide connectors that conform to a variety of international standards.
-DC charging stations are commonly equipped with multiple connectors to be able to charge a wide variety of vehicles that utilize competing standards.
+Public charging stations

 Public charging stations are typically found street-side or at retail shopping centers, government facilities, and other parking areas.
-Private charging stations are typically found at residences, workplaces, and hotels.
+Private charging stations are usually found at residences, workplaces, and hotels.

 Standards

+Charging stations provide connectors that conform to a variety of international standards.
+DC charging stations are commonly equipped with multiple connectors to charge various vehicles that use competing standards.

 Multiple standards have been established for charging technology to enable interoperability across vendors.
 Standards are available for nomenclature, power, and connectors.
-Notably, Tesla has developed proprietary technology in these areas, and built its charging networking starting in 2012.
+Tesla developed proprietary technology in these areas and began building its charging network in 2012.